 State one similarity between unicellular and multicellular organisms.

-Multicellular and unicellular organisms are similar in a way that they show almost all the life functions and processes such as reproduction, metabolism.
-They possess RNA and DNA which can display a range of lifestyles that are essential to most of the ecosystem that we currently exist in.
+Multicellular and unicellular organisms are similar in a way that they show almost all the life functions and processes such as reproduction and metabolism.
+They possess RNA and DNA, which can display a range of lifestyles that are essential to most of the ecosystem that we currently exist in.

 What is cytoplasm?

-The cytoplasm is the cell substance that is present between the nucleus and the cell membrane.
-It contains the organelles, the cytosol, the cytoskeleton, and different other particles.
+The cytoplasm is a substance that is present between the nucleus and the cell membrane.
+It contains the organelles, the cytosol, the cytoskeleton and other suspended particles.

 What is an organelle?

-An organelle is a cell structure with specified functions that are dangled in the cytoplasm of eukaryotic cells.
-Vacuoles and the nucleus are the largest organelles that are prominent enough.
+An organelle is a cell structure with specified functions that are suspended in the cytoplasm of eukaryotic cells.
+In a plant cell, the most prominent organelle is the vacuole, followed by the nucleus.